-1For an A.S. option: Substitute an additional science course from a different discipline, an additional math (choose from MATH 1314, 1324, 1325, 1342 or 1414) and an additional elective for a degree total of 62 hours.
+1For an A.S. option: Omit 2 hours of PHED activity courses.
+Omit 8 hours of Foreign Language.
+Substitute an additional science course from a different discipline, an additional math (choose from MATH 1314, 1324, 1325, 1332, 1342 or 1350) and an additional elective.
 Division Director must approve elective.

-^{}Student must obtain a degree plan from the four-year transfer institution and verify appropriate degree requirements.
+2Student must obtain a degree plan from the four-year transfer institution and verify appropriate degree requirements.

-Student may opt to designate an academic area of concentration by choosing approved electives from the following: Bible, English, Geography, History, Psychology, Sociology or Spanish.
+3Student may opt to designate an academic area of concentration by choosing approved electives from the following: English, History, Psychology, Sociology or Spanish.
 Please see an advisor for additional information.